 Small Alta. businesses can apply for provincial grant to offset COVID losses

-December 3, 2020 by By Brad Quarin, Local Journalism Initiative Reporter/Town & Country News
+By By Brad Quarin, Local Journalism Initiative Reporter/Town & Country News

 More small- and medium-sized businesses in Alberta will be able to apply for a provincial grant under a recently extended program.